alburezg/DemoKin_example/handout.md

 ---
 title: "Kinship Approaches in Demography or The Elementary Structures of Kinship"
-author: |
-   | Diego Alburez-Gutierrez,
-   | Lab of Digital and Computational Demography,
-   | Max Planck Institute for Demographic Research
 date: "Formal Demography Working Group - Feb 2022"
 header-includes:
   - \usepackage{amsmath}